 Once upon a time, a monk was giving a talk on gratitude.
 He was saying that everyone had something to be grateful for.
-That, we all had something of value, that, everyone was blessed by God.
+That, we all had something of value and that everyone was blessed by God.
 No sooner did he finish the sermon than he was approached by a beggar.

-“I don’t agree with you,” he said, “I’m homeless and I’ve no possessions of any value at all.
-I’ve nothing that will attract any price in the world.
+“I don’t agree with you,” he said, “I’m homeless and I have no possessions of any value at all.
+I’ve got nothing that will attract any price in the world.
 So, not all of us are blessed.
 Some are penniless and worthless like me. ”

-The monk gave a compassionate look and said, “What if, I say, there’s something you can give and be paid $100,000 in return?”
+The monk gave him a compassionate look and said, “What if I say, there’s something you can give and be paid $100,000 in return?”

 “You are joking.
 I don’t have anything worth $100k, but, if you think I do, I’ll gladly give it for even a fraction of that sum.”